hikeventures/hikeventures.github.io/_posts/best/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 * Messages can also be sent with the phone by using the Earthmate app.
 * Subscription needed
 * Route tracking
-* Battery lasts for 100 hours with 10 min tracking intervall
+* Battery lasts for 100 hours with 10 min tracking interval
 * Waterproof
 * Post to Social Media
 * Trips can be shared via the <a href="https://explore.delorme.com">Explore web portal</a>